LauraKirby/aspera-ibm-analytics-api/analytics-api.md

-1. To set up the authentication request to the Files API, add the following code to the bottom of `./authentication.rb`:
+1. To set up the authentication request to the Files API, add this code inside of the `Authenication` module within `./authentication.rb`:

     ```ruby
     def log_in